franz-deleon/OAuth2Provider/README.md

                 'OAuth2ProviderTests\Assets\GrantTypeWithParentUserCredentials',
                 // f.
 Same as above but using a 'user_credentials' key for faster mapping 'user_credentials' => 'OAuth2ProviderTests\Assets\GrantTypeWithParentUserCredentials',
                 // g.
-An existing Service Manager element that may be defined in getServiceConfig() or module.config.php under 'services'
+An existing ZF2 Service Manager service that you have defined in getServiceConfig() or module.config.php under 'services'
-                'user_credentials' => 'AServiceManagerElementFactory',
+                'user_credentials' => 'AServiceManagerServiceFactory',
                 // h.
 For the lazy, You can just add, 'user_credentials' as an array value.
                 //    The module will map/reuse the user_credentials storage that you defined in 'storages'
                 //    and inject it to the default concrete class automatically.